What are the latest COVID travel rules in the UK?

 The red list rules for children arriving into England are:

-- Children aged 11 to 17 must take a Covid-19 test in the three days before travel to England
+- Children aged 12 to 17 must take a Covid-19 test in the two days before travel to England

 - On arrival in England, children aged five to 17 must quarantine in a managed hotel for 10 full days and take two Covid-19 tests